Biodiversity Gain Sites in England

 2. Improvements

-Created parcels - HU = Habitat area/length (of parcel) x Distinctiveness (of Habitat) x Condition (of parcel) x Strategic Significance (of parcel – low, 1) x Temporal Risk (of Habitat and Condition) x Difficulty factor (of the Habitat) x Spatial Risk (Low, 1)
+Created habitat parcels - HU = Habitat area/length (of parcel) x Distinctiveness (of Habitat) x Condition (of parcel) x Strategic Significance (of parcel – low, 1) x Temporal Risk (of Habitat and Condition) x Difficulty factor (of the Habitat) x Spatial Risk (Low, 1)

 Refreshing the data

-We refresh Defra's BGS data hourly.
+We refresh Defra's BGS data every 6 hours.

 Acknowledgements